liferay/liferay-docs/develop/tutorials/articles/01-introduction-to-liferay-development/02-liferay-as-a-development-platform.markdown

 Marketplace shows developers how to get their apps on [Liferay Marketplace](https://www.liferay.com/marketplace), an app store for applications that run on @product@.

-Community lists all the ways you can be involved in Liferay’s open source community.
-From helping QA, to fixing bugs, to contributing documentation or answering questions posted on the [forum](https://web.liferay.com/community/forums), you can be involved in almost every aspect of Liferay’s development.
+Community lists all the ways you can be involved in Liferay's open source community.
+From helping QA, to fixing bugs, to contributing documentation or answering questions posted on the [forum](https://web.liferay.com/community/forums), you can be involved in almost every aspect of Liferay's development.

-Now you’re ready to explore some more about Liferay.
-We’re not planning to leave you here, as though this were a dead site.
-Please feel free to use the suggestions link at the bottom of every article you’ll encounter if you think something could be improved about that article.
+Now you're ready to explore some more about Liferay.
+We're not planning to leave you here, as though this were a dead site.
+Please feel free to use the suggestions link at the bottom of every article you'll encounter if you think something could be improved about that article.
 If you have feedback about the site itself, the feedback button is always floating at the bottom right.
 There are living, breathing people behind all the content on this site, and we stand